Heno de Pravia: Advertising

 A 1922 advertisement for the soap in Nuevo Mundo magazine.

 During its first decade, Perfumeria Gal became the first Spanish company to build an advertising department.
 The department hired the best illustrators of the early twentieth century, such as A. Ehrmann, who was responsible for the brand's drawings in the 1910s, as well as Alfons Mucha, Federico Ribas, and Pedro Prat Caballí, who created advertising with a style close to Art Deco.
 The department also hired actresses from the period, including Margarita Xirgu, María Guerrero, and María Ladrón de Guevara, to endorse the soap in its advertisements.
 On a June 1916 cover of the magazine Nuevo Mundo, the picture with de Guevara had the caption quote, "I wash with Heno de Pravia soap because it is the most beneficial for the skin and the most perfumed."

 Starting in the 1950s, the company began to hire radio spots, using catchy music and advertising jingles.
 One of its later jingles featured Mercedes Valimaña, a member of Trío La La La.

 In the 1970s, Heno de Pravia started advertising on television at the same time that it started to market family and unisex colognes.
 Then, in 1974, during a time when Heno de Pravia found itself competing with more modern and sophisticated brands, it launched the television commercial titled "The aroma of my home", which revived interest in the soap.
 Positioning the brand as the "scent of the childhood home", the advertisement freed the brand from the perception that it was old-fashioned, strengthening older consumers' loyalty to it while generating the younger generations' interest in the image it promoted.

 Reviews

 In a 2023 interview with Colombian news magazine Semana, Spanish TV presenter Mariló Montero mentioned the soap as part of her daily facial routine.
 English TV presenter Ruth Langsford, meanwhile, endorsed Heno de Pravia's cologne in a May 2025 Instagram post, saying she sprays it on her linens.

-In popular culture

-A park was built in Pravia called Heno de Pravia, in acknowledgment of the soap's fame that has also promoted the town.

-In the 1962 film La venganza de Don Mendo based on the 1918 play by Pedro Muñoz Seca, three cousins of the character Don Nuño from Pravia offer to fight for the honor of their family with the line: "To wash the bucket, the stain that aggravates us, Count Nuño, hay of Pravia."

-In the 2007 novel Cremation by Rafael Chirbes, a passage reads: "The maid calls.
-Lunch is ready.
-Go on now, time to wash up.
-There's soap in the bathroom.
-Matías, I want those hands smelling of Heno de Pravia soap – if they don't there's no dessert for you, and no snack later, either."